Created on

 Last night, I made a few songs with Sono.
 I wrote a few lines of lyrics, and asked Claude to rearrange them for me, then I made some style notes, and put it all into Sono.
 The results were astounding.
 Sono doesn’t allow you to reference existing artists directly, so all you have to do is to describe what you want to the best of your abilities.
 They got pretty close to what I wanted, or better than what I had in mind actually.
 I never made music, but after a few rounds, I too, started having opinions about how I want to fine tune the beats, instruments, singing style, which is not possible with generic prompts, so I think I might get my hands on some mixing equipment eventually.
 Time to put my baby keyboard skills in use.

 This is liberating, this experience being able to use AI-empowered music production tools with just describing what I want.
 It makes everything so much easier and makes everything a lot less daunting.
 I was not scared to experiment, and like a kid in a candy shop, I was quite excited.
 I’m getting lots of criticism about how I use AI in my creative process, people asking about if original materials are credited or paid for since they are used to train the models.
 Idk, i don’t really care about anything out in the open on the internet, in the public space, to be used by the model to train.
 They are technically already exposed to any possibilities of the future the moment you decide to make it public.
 People aren’t mad that their things are used “without consent”, making it public is consent.
-They are mad that something was learned from them, but turned out to be better than them.
+They are mad that AI learned from them, but turned out to be better than them.
 How can you be excited about something that could destroy humanity?
 Contrary to popular belief, I think only humanity can destroy humanity.
-Not a technology with no mind of its own.
-It does have observations, opinions, but not a goal.
-Its only purpose is to be useful, however, humanity goes way beyond being useful: existing itself is already meaningful enough.

 Water Tentacles: Second Take